Affidavit of Diligent Search and Inquiry Following Unsuccessful Service of Process

 Resulting Legal Action

-Key Elements of a “Not Found” Diligent Search Affidavit
+Key Elements of a Florida “Not Found” Diligent Search Affidavit

-The purpose of the affidavit is to establish that the plaintiff or moving party attempted to locate and serve the defendant before asking the court for permission to proceed by alternative means.
+The purpose of the affidavit is to establish that the plaintiff or moving party attempted to locate and serve a litigant before asking the Florida court for permission to proceed by alternative means.
 A properly prepared affidavit should detail the investigative efforts performed, including searches of available public records, address history, court records, property records, motor vehicle records where legally accessible, military status verification, proprietary databases, and other relevant sources that may help identify the subject’s current whereabouts.

 Publication in Appropriate Local Newspapers

-Why Our “Not Found” Diligent Search Services Stand Apart
+Why Our Florida “Not Found” Diligent Search Services Stand Apart

 What sets us apart is the depth and defensibility of our work product.
 Every search is conducted with the understanding that the final result must be clear, comprehensive, and legally sound.
 When a subject cannot be located, our findings are meticulously documented and transformed into a professionally prepared, court ready Affidavit of Diligent Search.
 The detail, structure, and transparency of our affidavits make them highly reliable and difficult to challenge, providing confidence that your case can move forward without procedural setbacks.

-Our experience spans thousands of matters involving absent spouses, missing heirs, evasive defendants, debtors, witnesses, and other hard-to-locate individuals.
-We understand what courts expect, and we deliver results that meet and often exceed those expectations.
+Our experience spans thousands of matters involving absent spouses, missing heirs, evasive defendants, debtors, witnesses, and other hard to find individuals in Florida and nationwide.
+We understand what Florida courts expect, and we deliver results that meet and often exceed those expectations.
 The outcome is not just an affidavit, but a documented record of effort that is thorough, credible, and positioned to support alternative service without question.

 Take the next step today.
 Submit your request and allow our team to conduct a comprehensive, court focused diligent search that delivers results you can rely on.
 Your case deserves a foundation that is precise, defensible, and built to move forward.

-Where a “Not Found” Diligent Search is Most Applicable
+Where a Florida “Not Found” Diligent Search is Most Applicable

-• Required Foundation for Constructive Service by Publication: Courts typically require a “Not Found” Diligent Search affidavit before granting permission for service by publication.
+• Required Foundation for Constructive Service by Publication in Florida: Courts typically require a “Not Found” Diligent Search affidavit before granting permission for service by publication.
 This process ensures that alternative notice methods are only used after all reasonable avenues to locate the subject have been fully exhausted.

-• Matters Involving Evasive or Untraceable Individuals: In situations where information is outdated, inconsistent, or intentionally concealed, a “Not Found” Diligent Search provides a structured and defensible approach to confirm that no reliable location can be established despite comprehensive investigative efforts.
+• Matters Involving Evasive or Untraceable Individuals in Florida: In situations where information is outdated, inconsistent, or intentionally concealed, a Florida “Not Found” Diligent Search provides a structured and defensible approach to confirm that no reliable location can be established despite comprehensive investigative efforts.

-How a “Not Found” Diligent Affidavit Helps Move Your Case Forward
+How a Florida “Not Found” Diligent Affidavit Helps Move Your Case Forward

 • 1.
 Submit Your Case Information: Provide the details you have about the subject, including prior service attempts and any known addresses or identifiers.
 We quickly review and prepare a focused search strategy.